-Carrie Underwood Is Pregnant With Baby #2, Adding Another ‘Fish To The Pond’
+Carrie Underwood Is Pregnant With Baby Number 2, Adding Another ‘Fish To The Pond’

 The “Blown Away” singer is wearing a pink leather jacket in the video as she reminds everyone that her new album comes out on September 14.
 She then goes on to announce that she and her team are going out on tour in 2019.
 She is taking along Maddie & Tae, and also the country girl trio Runaway June.
 Carrie expressed her excitement about bringing her friends on tour with her.

+Tickets for the “Cry Pretty 360” tour will go on sale on August 17 at 10 a.m.
+When you purchase the tickets online, you will also get a copy of Cry Pretty.

-As if a new album and a future tour wasn’t enough, Carrie Underwood went on to bring her fans even more good news.
+As if a new album and a future tour weren’t enough, Carrie Underwood went on to bring her fans even more good news.
 She started out by telling everyone that they may be wondering why she is waiting until May of 2019 to begin her tour.
 Yes, there is a good reason for that.
 The camera then zoomed out to reveal a balloon over her head that spelled out baby.
 The 35-year-old expectant mom excitedly announced the news that everyone was hoping for.
 She is expecting her second child and she is totally thrilled about it.

 “Mike, Isaiah, and I are absolutely over the moon and excited to be adding a little fish to our pond.
 This has just been a dream come true with the album and with baby news, and all that stuff.
 We’re just so excited and we are just glad you are sharing this with us and being a part of this with us.”

 Carrie and Mike’s little guy, Isaiah, is now three and will make a great big brother to his little sibling.
 The American Idol alum had previously mentioned how they wanted to keep their son’s life as simple and normal as possible.

-Tickets for the Cry Pretty 360 tour will go on sale on August 17 at 10 a.m.
-When you purchase the tickets online, you will also get a copy of “Cry Pretty.”
+There is no official word yet on when she is due or whether she and Mike will reveal the gender of this new baby before he or she is born.

+Congratulations to Carrie Underwood and Mike Fisher on their exciting baby news!